QUEBEC IMMIGRATION PROGRAM

 Other prominent cities in Quebec province are Montréal, Laval, Terrebonne, Gatineau, Longueuil, Trois-Rivières, Saguenay and Lévis.

-With a greater autonomy over the selection of newcomers into the province, Quebec is the only Canadian province that is not a part of the Provincial Nominee Program (PNP).
+With greater autonomy over the selection of newcomers into the province, Quebec is the only Canadian province that is not a part of the Provincial Nominee Program (PNP).

-In order to meet the needs and the particular situation of Quebec, the Canada–Québec Accord relates to the –
+To meet the needs and the particular situation of Quebec, the Canada–Québec Accord relates to the –

 • Selection of individuals that wish to reside (temporarily or permanently) in Quebec,